A Complete Guide to Construction Software Pricing

 5. Support: free versions of software often don’t come with live chat or phone support

-If you are operating a small construction business on a tight budget, you might be able to get by using the free version of certain products.
-For example, STACK offers a great free version of its popular takeoff software.
+If you are operating a small construction business on a tight budget, you might be able to use the free version of certain products for basic evaluation and small tasks.
+For example, STACK offers a free version of its popular takeoff software, though it is highly restrictive, limiting users to a few concurrent projects and a seven-day window to complete takeoffs for each.
 However, as your business scales, you should plan on having to pay for various software products, including construction accounting, project management, takeoff, and estimating.

 How Much Does Construction Software Cost?

 In the prior sections, we focused largely on how various pricing models impact the cost of construction software.
-This included what type of license is offered, as well as the factors impacting the final pricing of those licenses, such as the number of users, business size, advanced features, premium support offerings, and software upgrades/updates.
+This included what type of license is offered, as well as the factors impacting the final pricing of those licenses, such as the number of users, annual construction volume (ACV), advanced AI features, premium support offerings, and implementation fees.

 However, one of the most important factors impacting cost when it comes to construction software is the product type.
 Below, we list the most common types of construction software and what users can expect to pay for each.

 The cost of construction project management software can vary depending on the specific needs and size of a business.
-Many software providers offer subscription-based pricing, with basic options starting as low as $5 to $10 per user per month for smaller teams.
-As companies grow and require more advanced features, prices can increase, with middle-tier options ranging from $25 to $60 per user per month and top-tier solutions reaching up to $150 per user per month.
+Many software providers offer subscription-based pricing, with basic options starting as low as $35 to $50 per user per month for smaller teams.
+As companies grow and require more advanced features, prices can increase, with middle-tier options ranging from $60 to $90 per user per month and top-tier solutions reaching up to $150 or more per user per month.

-Some vendors offer alternative pricing structures such as flat monthly fees, which can range from $300 to $600 per month for more comprehensive packages.
-Enterprise-level solutions, which cater to larger businesses and include more advanced features, dedicated training, and support, can cost tens of thousands of dollars per year.
+Some vendors offer alternative pricing structures such as flat monthly fees, which can range from $300 to over $1,000 per month for more comprehensive packages.
+Enterprise-level solutions, which cater to larger businesses and include more advanced features, dedicated training, and support, often utilize volume-based pricing models that can cost tens of thousands of dollars per year.

 Construction Accounting Software Cost

-For small businesses, general accounting software modified for construction purposes can cost less than $100 per month.
-For companies that require a dedicated construction accounting software product but do not need the full functionality of an enterprise solution, prices typically range from $100 to $300 per user per month, depending on the specific features purchased.
+For small businesses, general accounting software modified for construction purposes typically costs between $100 and $150 per month.
+For companies that require a dedicated construction accounting software product but do not need the full functionality of an enterprise solution, prices typically range from $100 to $500 per user per month, depending on the specific features purchased.

 At the enterprise level, construction accounting software can cost tens of thousands of dollars per year.
-For example, Jonas Premier lists its prices at $20,000 for initial implementation and $199 per user per month.
+For example, Premier Construction Software (formerly Jonas Premier) lists its pricing starting at $349 per user per month for its Starter tier, with initial implementation fees starting at $15,000.

 Construction Takeoff & Estimating Software Cost

-The cost of construction takeoff software can vary, with online products averaging around $85 per user per month and on-premise products costing an average of $975 for a one-time download with a perpetual license.
+The cost of construction takeoff software can vary, with online products averaging between $150 and $250 per user per month and on-premise products typically costing between $1,500 and $3,600 for a one-time download with a perpetual license.

-Construction estimating software prices also vary, with costs ranging from $30 to $250 per month per estimator.
+Construction estimating software prices also vary, with costs typically ranging from $80 to over $950 per month per estimator.
 Some free tools and templates are available, but the best software comes at a cost.
-Online tools tend to have a lower monthly cost, while desktop tools that require a one-time installation are generally more expensive upfront, starting at around $600 and going up to over $5,000.
+Online tools tend to have a lower monthly cost, while desktop tools that require a one-time installation are generally more expensive upfront, starting at around $1,500 and going up to over $10,000.

 Because of this, the cost of construction software today depends largely on the size and needs of a business, as well as which type of product is being purchased.
 Smaller businesses may be able to get by with free versions of certain products or minimal purchases for basic needs.
 But as businesses scale, they should plan on allocating a budget for software.
 Fortunately, in the construction industry, the most popular software products on the market are well known to provide a positive return on investment for their customers.